Cork's Red FM: Business

 Siteridge Limited currently hold a licence from the Broadcasting Authority of Ireland for Cork City and County and broadcast as Red FM.
 Shareholders in Siteridge Limited included Thomas Crosbie Holdings.
 Thomas Crosbie Holdings went into receivership in March 2013.
 Their stake acquired by Landmark Media Investments.

 In March 2013, Dublin born Diarmuid O'Leary, the then Advertising Sales Director of the Irish Daily Star, joined RedFM as CEO.

 News

-RedFM's Head of News is female, and all Newsreaders female, with the exception of some male sports readers who occasionally read News.
+RedFM's Head of News is female, and all newsreaders are female, with the exception of some male sports readers who occasionally read news.

+In early 2024, the station's weekend local news bulletins except for sport news were axed, with Red FM now airing network news bulletins from Newstalk.